 However, he still rocks the cape!

-This is the latest version of Super Grover that I have but I hope does not become the last.
+This is the latest version of SG (as his friends refer to him) that I have but I hope does not become the last.

 I managed to get all three of the Super Grover Family to take a short break from ‘helping’ the populace of Metro City to pose for a Super Picture.
 Can you handle this much cuteness in one place?